-Children aged 6 - 12 years: 3 tablets (12mg) in any 24 hours.
+Children aged 6 - 12 years: Give half a tablet/5mls of syrup every 4-6 hours.
+Do not give more than 3 tablets in 24 hours

 Adults and children aged over 12 years: 1 tablet 4 to 6 hourly.

 Elderly: The elderly are more likely to experience neurological anticholinergic effects.
 Consideration should be given to using a lower daily dose (e.g., a maximum of 12mg in any 24 hours).